GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-expose-admin-data/en.md

-# Schema Expose Admin Data
+# Expose Admin Data in the Schema

 Expose "admin" elements in the GraphQL schema, which provide access to private data.

 The GraphQL schema must strike a balance between public and private elements (including fields and input fields), as to avoid exposing private information in a public API.

 For instance, to access post data, we have field `Root.posts`, which by default can only retrieve published posts.
-With this module, a new property `Schema Expose Admin Data` is added to the Schema Configuration.
+With this module, a new option `Expose Admin Data in the Schema` is added to the Schema Configuration.
 When enabled, argument `filter` in `Root.posts` exposes an additional input `status`, enabling to retrieve non-published posts (eg: posts with status `"draft"`), which is private data.

 ## List of admin elements